jason4151/cloudformation/README.md

 ![ECS Example App](https://www.lucidchart.com/publicSegments/view/31db8182-a28c-486b-8d1f-803a5e6d89be/image.png)

 ### RDS
-The `rds-aurora-mysql.yml` template creates a RDS Aurora MySQL Database cluster in Serverless mode.
-The `rds-mysql.yml` template creates a single RDS MySQL Database instance.
+The `rds-aurora-mysql.yml` template creates a RDS Aurora MySQL Database cluster in serverless mode.
+Using RDS serverless removes the complexity of managing database instances and capacity.
+The database will automatically start up, shut down, and scale to match the needs of the application.
+AWS only charges for the database resources consumed, on a per-second basis.
+In other words, you don't pay for the database instance unless it's actually running.
+In contrast, the `rds-mysql.yml` template creates a single RDS MySQL Database instance which you will be charged for as long as the instance is running.
 Both templates utilize Secrets Manager for generating the database admin user password.